Mike Enzi: Tenure

-In 1997, Enzi asked the parliamentarian if he could bring his laptop onto the floor of the U.S. Senate and was told to ask Sergeant at Arms Gregory S. Casey.
+In 1997, Enzi asked the U.S. Senate parliamentarian if he could bring his laptop onto the floor of the U.S. Senate and was told to ask Sergeant at Arms Gregory S. Casey.
 Casey told Enzi that the rules only allowed "mechanical devices" that were deemed "necessary and proper", but that he could not determine what met that criteria without guidance from the U.S. Senate.
-The Rules and Administration committee requested Casey to write a report.
-Casey conducted a three-month study and determined that that the rules allowed members to use laptops on the floor, but not if they were connected to an outside network.
-John Warner, the chair of the Rules committee, sent the report to all 100 senators for consideration in September.
+The Rules and Administration Committee requested Casey to write a report.
+Casey conducted a three-month study and determined that the rules allowed members to use laptops on the floor, but not if they were connected to an outside network.
+John Warner, the chair of the Rules Committee, sent the report to all 100 senators for consideration in September.
 Robert Byrd was opposed stating that the sound of typing would be irritating.
 Robert Torricelli, Dianne Feinstein, and Kay Bailey Hutchison also opposed allowing laptops onto the floor.
-On November 5, the Rules committee voted against allowing Enzi to bring his laptop onto the floor, Rick Santorum was the only member that voted to allow laptops onto the floor.
-As of 2018, all personal electronic devices are still prohibited from the floor.
+On November 5, the Committee voted against allowing Enzi to bring his laptop onto the floor.
+Rick Santorum was the only member to support the proposal.
+As of 2018, personal electronic devices remained prohibited from the floor.

-Following Trent Lott's resignation Enzi lobbied for Bill Frist to become Senate Majority Leader.
+Following Trent Lott's resignation, Enzi lobbied for Bill Frist to become Senate Majority Leader.
 The Central Wyoming Council and the Boy Scouts of America nominated Enzi for the Distinguished Eagle Scout Award, which was given to him in 1999; Enzi was the first Wyomingite to receive the award.
 The Air Force Association awarded the Stuart Symington award, given for outstanding civilian contribution in the field of national security and the organization's highest civilian award, to Enzi and U.S. Representative Cliff Stearns for co-founding the Congressional Air Force Caucus.
 The Golden Gavel Award, which is given to those who preside over the U.S. Senate for 100 hours in a single session, was given to Enzi in 1997 and 2004.